“Baking a cake or baking bread requires certain essential baking tools, a really good recipe, and a sophisticated sense of smell.” – Unknown

 Like me, you may need new baking sheets.
 One of mine was warped and the other was definitely missing most of its non-stick coating.

-I learned from one of the cooking videos that thin sheets and low-quality metals warp faster.
+I learned from a cooking video that thin sheets and low-quality metals warp faster.
 The Holy Sheet from Great Jones didn’t have either of those flaws.

 Reinforced with steel rods, the Holy Sheet can withstand extremely high temperatures.
 The half-sheet baking pan is ideal for sheet cakes and would make a good sheet for a dozen cookies.
-I ordered mine in the great “blueberry” color, but Great Jones just released their “broccoli” line, and I’ve got my eye on that one as well.
+I ordered mine in the fun “blueberry” color, but Great Jones has a beautiful “broccoli” line, and I’ve got my eye on that one as well.